Puṉuku Tjukurpa

 About

-Punuku Tjukurpa is an exhibition celebrating the stories and Law of Anangu culture told through intricate carvings and artefacts.
-The first touring exhibition of artworks from the Maruku Arts archive based at Mutitjulu near Uluru in the Northern Territory, Punuku Tjukurpa showcases a rich, sacred history.
+Punuku Tjukurpa celebrated the stories and Law of Anangu culture, told through intricate carvings and artefacts.
+This was the first touring exhibition of artworks from the Maruku Arts archive based at Mutitjulu near Uluru in the Northern Territory, Punuku Tjukurpa showcased a rich, sacred history.

 “Ka punu nganampa tjuta palya ananyi tjana nyakuntjaku.
 Wiru nyangatja.
 Tjana nyakula kulilpai alatji palyalpai munu memory tjuta ngananana Kanyilpai